 You can paste an entire citation, or as much information as you have, into the search boxes of SouthernSearch and Google Scholar.
 If you choose to use Article Finder, you should enter the information in the appropriate fields of the search form.
 The more information you enter, the more likely you are to find the article you want.

 If you are looking for an article on a particular topic, you can start by searching for keywords in SouthernSearch.
 This will show you relevant articles from Buley's journal and database subscriptions.
 If you would like to search in a database particular to you subject area, this might help narrow down results.
-Click the link below to find the best database for your subject.
+Go to Buley's A to Z Database List to find the best database for your subject.

 If we don't have access to the article you need, you can submit an Interlibrary Loan request and we will get the article for you from another library, if possible.